 CHRISTIAN MARANDA, CD

 My name is Chris Maranda.
-I am a speaker and a trainer – my expertise converges on simple but difficult to grasp subjects: leadership, courage and resilience.
+I am a speaker and a coach – my expertise converges on simple but difficult to grasp subjects: leadership, courage and resilience.

 From 1996 to 2016, I served the Canadian armed forces (CAF), first as an infanteer and then as an infantry officer.